Taustus/SeidelsAlgorithm/README.md

-# Homework for HSE Course "Computation Complexity":
+# Homework for HSE Course "Computation Complexity"
 ## Seidel's Algorithm
 This homework was done by Sergey Babikov.
 ## About program